wbazant/markerAlignmentsPaper/paper.md

-Our work is new because:
+Our method is new because:

 - nobody else interprets low MAPQ reads as a good alignment in the wrong place
 - nobody else interprets secondary alignments as evidence against taxon being present
 - nobody else uses network methods

-Our work is good because:
+Our method is good because:

 - the method works at very low abundances, it's even better at it than EukDetect
 - the method reports mixtures of related species more sensitively than EukDetect
 - the method does not skip, or bias counts against, species that only approximately match the reference

-Our work would be even better if:
+Our method would be even better if:

-- the method reported estimates of the gap between reference and signal
+- the method modelled the gap between reference and signal
-- the method of reporting unknown taxa was better
+  + reporting it could be interesting
+  + one clear filter for taxa could be more accurate than a few sequential ones
+  + an explanation how the gap between reference and signal looks in read mapping results when they're summarized by taxon

 ## Methodology and results